Day Clock and Selection

 Run a day

-This is the smallest protocol that keeps the system alive and makes days comparable.
-The day is successful if it produces evidence and reduces future decision load.
+This is the Ops run-a-day protocol under Office governance.
+It keeps days comparable while preserving execution autonomy.
+The day is successful if it produces evidence, reduces future decision load, and returns closure for Office reingest.

 The daily contract (v0)

-- You run at least one focus block or one “catch-up check-in” if you are in low energy.
+- Execute at least one focus block or one catch-up check-in if energy is low.

-- You produce at least one piece of evidence or one governance artifact that changes tomorrow.
+- Produce at least one piece of evidence or governance artifact and return closure outputs for Office reingest.

 BOOT procedure (10–20 minutes)